suizokukan/pimydoc/README.md

     ... gives to the script the name of the source path (=to be modified) and the name of the documentation source file (e.g. "pimydoc")

+## trick : how to modify the start string in a source directory ?

+three steps :

+    $ pimydoc --remove     (or -r)
+    (modify the documentation source file : modify the STARTSYMB_IN_DOC key)
+    $ pimydoc

 ## advanced options

 ### removing the documentation added by Pimydoc